platformsh/platformsh-docs/src/languages/lisp.md

             version: '2019-07-11'
 ```

-The `version` is optional.

 ## Platform.sh variables

 Platform.sh exposes relationships and other configuration as [environment variables](/development/variables.md).
 Most notably, it allows a program to determine at runtime what HTTP port it should listen on and what the credentials are to access [other services](/configuration/services.md).

-To get the `PORT` environment variable you could:
+To get the `PORT` environment variable (the port on which your web application is supposed to listen) you would:

 ```lisp
 (parse-integer (uiop:getenv "PORT"))
 ```